-- HMM relate a sequence of observation to a sequence of hidden states. - The process of discovering the sequence of hidden states given a sequence of observation is called decoding - Viterbi algorithm is an efficient way to perform decoding.
+- HMM relate a sequence of observation (e.g., words) to a sequence of hidden states (e.g., tags). - The process of discovering the sequence of hidden states given a sequence of observation is called decoding - HMM needs to be handled with dynamic programming - Viterbi algorithm is an efficient way to perform decoding.